Anna-Shirkalina/computational_physics/README.md

 # Computational Physics

-Labwork for the course PHY407 taken at the University of Toronto in Fall 2020.
+Labwork for the course PHY407 taken at the University of Toronto in Fall 2020, placed on a public repository.
-All work was completed my lab partner, Genevive Beauregard (github.com/ghbeau)
+All work was done by Genevieve Beauregard (github.com/ghbeau) and Anna Shirklina (https://github.com/Anna-Shirkalina).